Tobael/FairMoney/README.md

 # FairMoney 💸

+Easily share your expenses with your friends, colleagues or any other group of your choice.

+---

 This project is a distributed bill tracking program (similar to tricount, splitwise, ...).
 Instead of a classic client-server architecture Fairmoney uses P2P with the help of Blockchain.

 (The distributed blockchain approach was only chosen for academic purposes and to maybe finally find something a blockchain is actually useful for.)